syncfusion-content/windowsforms-docs/WindowsForms/ButtonEdit/ButtonEditAppearance.md

 {%endhighlight%}

-> Note: This case setting can be overridden by TextBox.CharacterCasing property.
+N> This case setting can be overridden by TextBox.CharacterCasing property.

-See Also
+{% seealso %}

 TextBox Settings for ButtonEdit

+{% endseealso %}